 The AP Readiness Program uses an academy model; mentor Advanced Placement instructors work with pre-advanced placement and advanced placement teachers to teach them how to help their students with the skills necessary to be successful in college level classes while they are instructing their students.
 AP teachers learn from each other while observing and supporting the master teachers.

 The AP Readiness Program is designed to provide training and support for teachers in Advanced Placement instruction while preparing students for AP courses.
-Working with master math/science instructors and teachers, students will build a strong conceptual foundation in mathematics and science that will allow them to excel in Advanced Placement courses.
+Working with master math, science and English instructors and teachers, students will build a strong conceptual foundation in mathematics and science that will allow them to excel in Advanced Placement courses.

-These special sessions on specific AP courses are held on the UCLA campus on Saturdays from 9 AM to 1 PM.
+These special sessions on specific AP courses are held on the UCLA campus on Saturdays from 9 AM to 1 PM (Educators meet together without students from 1pm to 2pm).
 The district or schools provide transportation to UCLA.

 CLASSES ARE OFFERED IN: